FineDataLink Version

 You can select the text qualifier from Double Quotes, Single Quote, and ASCII Character.
 (The supported decimal ASCII codes range from 0 to 32.)

-Use it to read file of types such as XML and JSON.
+You can choose Custom to read files of types such as XML and JSON.

 By default, the data is obtained as text data, with the content of a file per line.
-The column name is Column by default.
-You can parse data using XML Parsing and JSON Parsing operators.
+The column name is column by default.
+You can parse data using XML Parsing and JSON Parsing operators, as shown in the following figure.

 Filename Extension